Twenty One Pilots: 2018–2020: Trench

+2021–2023: Scaled and Icy

 The duo's sixth studio album, Scaled and Icy, was released on May 21, 2021.
-The album's name is an anagram, which spells out "Clancy is dead", and is a play on the phrase "scaled back and isolated", penned by Joseph.
-The album was first teased on April 6, 2021 through dmaorg.info—a website the band uses to share lore—via a poster including the text "New Album and Livestream Experience".
-The album was officially announced by the band a day later.
-The album's lead single "Shy Away" was released the same day, along with a music video.
-The second single from the album, "Choker", was released on April 30, 2021, alongside a music video.
-The third single from the album, "Saturday", was released on May 18, 2021.
+The album's name is an anagram, which spells out "Clancy is dead", and is a play on the phrase "scaled back and isolated", due to the COVID-19 pandemic.
+The album was first teased on April 6, 2021, through dmaorg.info via a poster that included the text "New Album and Livestream Experience".
+The album was officially announced by the band the following day, alongside the release of its lead single, "Shy Away".
+The second single from the album, "Choker", was released on April 30, 2021.
+The third single from the album, "Saturday", was released on May 18, 2021; its music video followed on July 8.

-The band announced a concert livestream two days before the release of the lead single "Shy Away", which occurred on May 21, 2021, coinciding with the album's release.
-The livestream, described as being "career-spanning", included live performances of songs from Scaled and Icy, as well as previous records.
-Buying a ticket to the livestream provided fans a six-week pre-show experience with exclusive access to merchandise and album variants.
-In a promotional video, Dun compared the pre-show access to the experience of queuing with other fans before a concert begins.
-The performance was staged live in Value City Arena, featuring multiple sets, costumes, and dancers, and also introduced a new live touring band that would join the duo for future shows.
-On May 19, 2022, the band released an extended cut of the performance with behind-the-scenes footage in over 1,000 theaters worldwide, though it has still yet to receive a home release.
+Two days before the release of "Shy Away", the band announced a livestream concert to take place on May 21, 2021, coinciding with the album's release.
+The livestream, described as being "career-spanning", was held at Value City Arena and included live performances of songs from Scaled and Icy, as well as previous records.
+The show also introduced a new live touring band that would join the duo for future shows.
+On May 19, 2022, an extended cut of the concert with behind-the-scenes footage was released in over 1,000 theaters worldwide.